 Host plant resistance to insects is one of the most environment-friendly components of pest management.
-However, climate change may alter the interactions between insect pests and their host plants (Bale et al., 2002; Sharma et al., 2005, 2010).
+However, climate change may alter the interactions between insect pests and their host plants (Bale et al. 2002; Sharma et al. 2005, 2010).
 There will be increased impact on insect pests that benefit from weakened host defenses as a result of the stress caused by the lack of adaptation to suboptimal climatic conditions.
-The chemical composition of some plant species changes in direct response to biotic and abiotic stresses, which renders the host plant less suitable for the growth and survival of insect pests (Sharma, 2002).
-Problems with new insect pests will occur if climatic changes favor the introduction of insect-susceptible cultivars or crops into new areas as one of the adaptive methods to mitigate the effects of climate change (Parry and Carter, 1989).
+The chemical composition of some plant species changes in direct response to biotic and abiotic stresses, which renders the host plant less suitable for the growth and survival of insect pests (Sharma 2002).
+Problems with new insect pests will occur if climatic changes favor the introduction of insect-susceptible cultivars or crops into new areas as one of the adaptive methods to mitigate the effects of climate change (Parry and Carter 1989).

 Climate change will affect the availability of water and, thus, indirectly affect plant growth and insect-host plant interactions.
-Populations of Aphis fabae Scop. have lower rates of reproduction on water-stressed plants (McMutry, 1962).
+Populations of Aphis fabae Scop. have lower rates of reproduction on water-stressed plants (McMutry 1962).
 High levels of water stress also reduce the damage by the sorghum shoot fly, Atherigona soccata (Rond.)
-(Soman et al., 1994).
+(Soman et al. 1994).
 However, water-stressed plants of sorghum suffer greater damage by the spotted stem borer, C. partellus, and the sugarcane aphid, Melanaphis sacchari (Zehnt.), than the plants grown under irrigated conditions.
 Thus, moisture stress can alter plant reaction to insect damage, leading to either an increase or a decrease in insect damage.
-Atmospheric humidity also interferes with insect-plant interactions (Sharma et al., 1999).
+Atmospheric humidity also interferes with insect-plant interactions (Sharma et al. 1999).
 High humidity increases the ease of detection of odors and, thus, may influence host finding by insect pests.
-Unusually severe drought increases the damage by insect species, such as spotted stem borer, C. partellus (Swin.), in sorghum (Sharma et al., 2005).
-Sorghum genotypes with moderate levels of resistance to C. partellus exhibit a susceptible reaction under drought stress (Figure 12.5).
-Sorghum varieties exhibiting resistance to sorghum midge, Stenodiplosis sorghicola (Coq.), in India become susceptible to this pest under high humidity and moderate temperatures near the equator in Kenya (Sharma et al., 1999).
-Minimum temperature (<18°C) and maximum relative humidity (<60%) had a negative effect on midge damage in the midge-resistant provide reference details for Mc
+Unusually severe drought increases the damage by insect species, such as spotted stem borer, C. partellus, in sorghum (Sharma et al. 2005).
+Sorghum genotypes with moderate levels of resistance to C. partellus exhibit a susceptible reaction under drought stress (Figure 5).
+Sorghum varieties exhibiting resistance to sorghum midge, Stenodiplosis sorghicola (Coq.), in India become susceptible to this pest under high humidity and moderate temperatures near the equator in Kenya (Sharma et al. 1999, 2003).
+Minimum temperature ($<18^{\circ}$ C) and maximum relative humidity (<60%) had a negative effect on midge damage in the midge-resistant cultivars ICSV 197 and AF 28 but not in the susceptible cultivar CSH 5 (Figure 6).
+The increase in head bug, C. angustatus, population and grain damage across panicle sizes or infestation levels were greater during the rainy season compared with the dry season (Sharma and Lopez 1994).

-Figure 12.5 (See color insert.)
-Effect of drought on expression of resistance to the stem borer, Chilo partellus, in sorghum.
+FIGURE 5 Effect of drought on expression of resistance to the stem borer, Chilo-partellus, in sorghum.